 The local decision makers at Resource close loans faster than the big banks, because we keep all our decision making in-house.
 With same-day preapproval, five-day processing and quick closing dates, we keep your loan moving forward.

 Conventional Fixed-Rate Mortgages

-Conventional fixed mortgages have a set interest rate for the life of the loan, which can be five to 30 years.
-They also allow you to lock in a low interest rate with as little as 3% down payment.
+Conventional fixed mortgages have a set interest rate for the life of the loan.
+They also allow you to lock in a low interest rate with options including 96.5% to 100% financing.

 Adjustable Rate Mortgage